Ashdown Forest: Brief history

 1100–1130 – Ashdown Forest is first referred to by name when Henry I confirms that monks can continue to use a road across the forest of "Essendone".
 The monks' claim that they have held the right since the Conquest implies the area was known by this name at least as far back as then.

 1268 – in the reign of Henry III, Ashdown Forest is vested in the Crown in perpetuity.
 The forest was subsequently used for deer hunting by Edward II, who built a hunting lodge near Nutley that was later to be used by John of Gaunt.

 1282 – first documentary references to the forest pales appear in accounts prepared by a ranger recording the costs of timber that have been cut;

 1372 – Edward III grants the "Free-chase of Ashdon" to his third son, John of Gaunt, Duke of Lancaster.
 It becomes known as Lancaster Great Park.
 The park then reverts to the Crown along with the rest of the Duchy of Lancaster after John of Gaunt's death in 1399.
 But for the next 300 years, until 1672, the forest is still referred to as Lancaster Great Park.

 1662 – Lancaster Great Park is disafforested by Charles II, giving free rein to the Earl of Bristol to make 'improvements'.

 1693 – Ashdown Forest (the former Lancaster Great Park) is divided up, and it assumes its present-day shape.
 Just over half of it – in portions of widely varying sizes, but with the largest ones tending to be located towards the centre of the forest – is allotted for 'inclosure and improvement' by private interests.
 The rest is retained as common land for use by those local landowners and tenants who possess rights of common.

 1881 – the commoners of Ashdown Forest reach a successful conclusion to their defence of a lawsuit brought by the Lord of the Manor which contested the nature and extent of their rights of common on the forest (known as the "Great Ashdown Forest Case").

-1885 – an Act of Parliament introduces bye-laws to regulate and protect the forest, and a Board of Conservators is established.
+1885 – the Commons Regulation (Ashdown Forest) Provisional Order Confirmation Act 1885 introduces bye-laws to regulate and protect the forest, and a Board of Conservators is established.

 1984 – a significant part of the forest was set a blaze by a local school boy, Anthony Martin.
-Eight fire trucks were called to the scene and the fire was controlled.
+Eight fire engines were called to the scene and the fire was controlled.

 1988 – the freehold of the forest is acquired by East Sussex County Council from the executors of the Lord of the Manor, forestalling the possibility that the remaining common land of the forest would be broken up and sold off into private hands.